The Top 3 Disaster Recovery Best Practices for Your Business

 Consider Disaster Recovery as a Service (DRaaS)

-If you don’t have disaster recovery expertise among your in-house staff, outsourcing to a DRaaS partner is a wise choice.
+If you don’t have data backup and recovery service expertise among your in-house staff, outsourcing to a DRaaS partner is a wise choice.
 In particular, a DRaaS partner can advise on best practices for your unique and specific needs to strike a balance between business requirements and necessary IT investments.

 DRaaS will use cloud resources to ensure critical processes are backed up and available in the event of a disaster, creating a secondary infrastructure to protect your critical data.
 Your DRaaS partner can help define the maximum allowable data loss and keep you protected within those parameters, while continually consulting on changes as your business needs evolve.